JD McDonagh: The Judgment Day (2023–present)

 On 13 May episode of Raw, McDonagh and Bálor won a fatal four-way match with help from Carlito to become the number one contenders for the World Tag Team Championship the following week, but they failed to win the titles from Awesome Truth (The Miz and R-Truth) after Braun Strowman prevented Carlito from interfering.
 On 24 June episode of Raw, with help from Liv Morgan, McDonagh and Bálor won the titles from Awesome Truth, marking his first title win on the main roster.
 On 5 August episode of Raw, McDonagh was revealed to be part of the revamped Judgment Day with Carlito and Morgan, replacing Damian Priest and Rhea Ripley.
 On 16 September episode of Raw, McDonagh and Bálor defeated The New Day (Kofi Kingston and Xavier Woods) to retain the titles in their first defense.
 McDonagh and Bálor successfully defended the titles against The War Raiders (Erik and Ivar) on 25 November episode of Raw, before losing them in a rematch on 16 December episode of Raw after interference from Priest, ending their reign at 175 days.
 On 27 January 2025 episode of Raw, McDonagh and "Dirty" Dominik Mysterio failed to regain the titles from The War Raiders.
 During the match, McDonagh suffered an injury after he attempted a moonsault to the outside but his body bounced off the announce table.
 Despite finishing the match, McDonagh later revealed he had suffered broken ribs and a punctured lung, putting him out of action for a couple of months.
-After a three-month hiatus, McDonagh made his return on the Raw after WrestleMania 41 on April 21, helping Mysterio retain his Intercontinental Championship against Penta.

-On the 30 June episode of Raw, McDonagh and Bálor defeated The New Day (Kofi Kingston and Xavier Woods) to win the World Tag Team Championship.
-On the 20 October episode of Raw, they lost the titles to AJ Styles and Dragon Lee, ending their second reign at 112 days.
+After a three-month hiatus, McDonagh made his return on the Raw after WrestleMania 41 on April 21, and two months later he and Bálor defeated The New Day (Kofi Kingston and Xavier Woods) to win the World Tag Team Championship for a second time.They lost the titles on the 20 October episode of Raw to AJ Styles and Dragon Lee ending their second reign at 112 days, and, two months later, he had a hand surgery.
+At Night 2 of WrestleMania 42 on 19 April 2026, McDonagh was unsuccessful in winning the WWE Intercontinental Championship in a ladder match.
+The Judgment Day started a feud with Danhausen after they tried to pay him $100,000 to curse Oba Femi which Danhausen would refuse but kept the money.
+This would lead to a match at Saturday Night's Main Event on July 18, where Danhausen defeated McDonagh in a No Disqualification match after assistance from Karl-Anthony Towns.